zuhbeer/NLP-CAP/Critics_Sentiment.md

 # Sentiment Analysis using Movie Reviews

 ### Did you like that movie?
 Wait I can't understand you.
-Let my write some code to understand what you're saying.
-Stop talking
+Let my write some code to understand what you're saying

 #
 ## Hypothesis